alielmorsy/EasyAPI/README.md

 # Easy API

-Easy API Tool For Developers whose want to create their own api without knowledge on backend development.
-The Tool should support a0 lot of tools that helps to create your own API without the complexity of handle data validation, or requests.
+Easy API is a tool can be used to connect java to other programming languages together without concerns about handling JSON objects or mapping anything

 > Important Note that project still underdevelopment
 > Current State: Creating Http Server

 ## My Sights For Application

- - [x] Create Controller And Routes
+- [x] Create Controller And Project Routes
- - [x] Create Service and Middlewares
+- [x] Create Service
 - [x] Optimize Routes Generator
 - [x] Create Serializable For Request and Responses (Using Json Currently)
- - [x] Create Http Server
+- [x] Create Socket Server
- - [ ] Create WebSockets
- - [ ] Create Main Controllers (Login-Register-generate Api Tokens-....)
- - [ ] Create Database Context

 > **This is my Visions For Project Now.
 Wish me Luck :)**

 > Check WorkFlow Folder To Understand More about the project